 One of the most beautiful places in the world, the Perito Moreno glacier is a rare tourist attraction that is 100% worth the buzz – and the price tag.
-Do not be dissuaded by its popularity; the scale of this glacier and its awe striking natural beauty is enough to make the crowds to fade into the background.
+Do not be dissuaded by its popularity; the scale of this glacier and its awe-striking natural beauty is enough to make the crowds fade into the background.

 The Perito Moreno glacier sits on the edge of Lago Argentino, in Patagonia.
-It is one of 47 glaciers in Argentina, but it is the biggest in Patagonia and the third biggest freshwater glacier in the world.
+It is one of 47 glaciers in Argentina and the third largest in the country.

 Where is the Perito Moreno glacier?

 Los Glaciares National Park in Argentina Patagonia is home to the Perito Moreno glacier.
 The park is 75 kilometres west of El Calafate, the town where most people stay when visiting the glacier.

 How to get to Los Glaciares National Park